Or rather, how many shots of each product will drive conversion? Because ultimately, that’s what it’s all about: sales.

 - Unique lining of a tailored jacket

-- Non-greasy texture of a moisturiser
+- The non-greasy texture of a moisturizer

-2) Think Tactile.
 Oftentimes these are critical differentiating features for brands – something that gives them a competitive edge – and yet it can be incredibly hard to convey these to customers online.

 Writing “the beautifully treated canvas”, or “made with a unique blend of fabrics” in the product description does not do enough to convey the product’s quality and craftsmanship.